gsxryan/Powershell-Scripts/README.md

 ## Windows Operations
 ### For Windows Server/Desktop Administrators, Tier 2 Help desk, Root Cause Analysis, etc

+ - **ExtractICOfromEXE.ps1**
+ Extracts an ico image file from an EXE.
+This can be useful if building your own custom shortcuts for user delivery.

  - **FlexLM.ps1**
  This script assists with automating migration of the local client license configuration files for various licensing software.
 It allows you to paste in a list of machines and will iterate through them to replace the licensing files.
 It requires a fileshare to copy the new files from.
 It also partially documents how to build a remote monitoring service to ensure that the health of the service is maintained.